matsstaff/stc1000p/usermanual/usermanual.md

 **Before the connections are made, the sketch needs to be uploaded to the Arduino.** It is very important that connections are not made before this.
 An unknown program running on the Arduino could set the pins to the wrong state and short circuit the STC-1000.
 This could damage your STC-1000 and/or your Arduino.

 First, the Arduino IDE needs to be installed, if you haven’t already.
-If you are not familiar with Arduino, you can read more about it at [arduino](http://arduino.cc/) or [wikipedia](http://en.wikipedia.org/wiki/Arduino).
+If you are not familiar with Arduino, you can read more about it at [the arduino webpage](http://arduino.cc/) or [wikipedia](http://en.wikipedia.org/wiki/Arduino).

 Open *picprog.ino*, either by double-clicking the file or from *File -> Open* in the Arduino IDE.
 If it asks to create a folder then accept.
 Connect the Arduino with the USB cable and make sure the correct serial port is set under *Tools -> Serial port* and the correct board is selected under *Tools -> Board*.
 Then upload the sketch to the Arduino (*File -> Upload*).